-Mildred Elley is institutionally accredited by the Accrediting Bureau of Health Education Schools (ABHES) to award diplomas, certificates, and the Associate in Applied Science (A.A.S.) and the Associate in Occupational Studies (A.O.S.) degree.
+Mildred Elley is institutionally accredited by the Accrediting Bureau of Health Education Schools (ABHES) to award diplomas, certificates, and the Associate in Occupational Studies (A.O.S.) degree.
 The Accrediting Bureau of Health Education Schools is listed as a nationally recognized accrediting agency by the United States Department of Education and is recognized by the Council for Higher Education Accreditation.

-Program Name Credential Awarded CIP Code Retention Rate Examination Pass Rate Advanced Paralegal Studies Associate in Applied Sciences 22.0302 57% 17% Business Management Associate in Occupational Studies 52.0201 48% 0% Massage Therapy Associate in Occupational Studies 51.3501 59% 0% 0% Medical Assistant Associate in Occupational Studies 51.0801 61% 62% Clinical Medical Assistant Certificate 51.0801 59% 59% Practical Nursing Certificate 51.3901 90% 71% 89%
+Program Name Credential Awarded CIP Code Retention Rate Placement Rate Examination Pass Rate Massage Therapy Associate in Occupational Studies 51.3501 75% 36% 0% Medical Assistant Associate in Occupational Studies 51.0801 70% 53% Clinical Medical Assistant Certificate 51.0801 70% 49% Practical Nursing Certificate 51.3901 96% 53% 47%

-The 2019-2020 Outcomes Report is for the period beginning July 1, 2019 and ending June 30, 2020 was submitted to the Accrediting Bureau of Health Education Schools (ABHES) in November 2020 as required for the institution's Annual Report
+The 2021-2022 Outcomes Report is for the period beginning July 1, 2021 and ending June 30, 2022 was submitted to the Accrediting Bureau of Health Education Schools (ABHES) in November 2022 as required for the institution's Annual Report